What is Orthokeratology?

 Wearing any type of contact lens brings a slightly increased risk of eye infection.
 While the record of Ortho K is very good, it is essential that wearers take responsibility for basic hygiene rules and should consult their eye care practitioner, when in doubt.

-I have hay fever.
+I have allergies.
 Can I wear Ortho K lenses?

 Yes.
-As you are only wearing the lenses to sleep in, you should not be affected by any itching that you may experience during the day.
+As you are only wearing the lenses to sleep in, you should not be affected by any itching from contact lenses that you may experience during the day.

 How safe are these lenses?